Objectivity in the quantum Brownian motion revisited: Quantum Brownian motion

 \section{Quantum Brownian motion}

-The QBM model is a composite system of a central harmonic oscillator and a collection of the environmental harmonic oscillators with a position bi-linear interaction.
-The Hamiltonian for the QBM model \cite{Ullersma:1966,Joos:2003,Petruccione:2010}, $H$, is given by
+The QBM model is a composite system of a central harmonic oscillator and an ensemble of the environmental harmonic oscillators with a position bi-linear interaction. $H$, the Hamiltonian for the QBM model \cite{Ullersma:1966,Joos:2003,Petruccione:2010}, is given by

 where